Call or Text 24/7 (512) 222-8000

 What the Texas Public Information Act Says About Autopsy Reports

 Autopsy reports fall under the jurisdiction of the Texas Public Information Act.
-According to the act, autopsy reports are considered public records in most cases.
+Texas Government Code Chapter 552 addresses public information.
+It states that information recorded under state law or for official business is accessible to citizens.
+Since medical examiners are conducting activities required by law, their reports are considered public records in the vast majority of cases.
 As such, anyone can request a copy of a Texas autopsy report.

 Exceptions to the Texas Autopsy Report Laws